Egg Safety in Your Food Truck Kitchen

-Eggs are one of nature’s most nutritious foods and a common ingredient in the cuisines some food trucks use.
-But, you must take special care with handling and preparing fresh eggs and egg products to avoid food poisoning.
+Eggs are one of nature’s most nutritious foods and a common ingredient in the dishes food trucks serve.
+But, you must take special care to have an egg safety program to monitor handling and preparing fresh eggs and egg products to avoid food poisoning.

 - Scrambled eggs: Cook until firm, not runny.